 While it is preferable that informal methods are used in the first instance, it is important that you choose the course of action with which you feel most comfortable.
-Remember that silence may encourage further offending behaviour.

 Employee Assistance Program (EAP)

 All employees of the RFDS have access to EAP.
 EAP is a confidential service which allows employees to seek professional support and advice.
 See the EAP policy for further details.